dracupid/nobone/readme.md

     	# The source map informantion.
     	# If you need source map support, the `source_map`property
     	# must be set during the compile process.
+If you use inline source map,
+    	# this property shouldn't be set.
-    	source_map: Boolean
+    	source_map: String or Object
     }
     ```